Żelechów: History

-The first record of Żelechów dates back to 1282, and the city rights were gained in 1447. Żelechów was a private town, first owned by the family of Ciołek (who later changed their surname to Żelechowski).
-It was a local center of trade and an important city until the Deluge (the war with Sweden).
+The first record of Żelechów dates back to 1282, and the city rights were gained in 1447. Żelechów was a private town, first owned by the family of Ciołek, who later changed their surname to Żelechowski after the town.
+It was administratively located in the Radom County, and then the Stężyca County, in the Sandomierz Voivodeship in the Lesser Poland Province.
+King Casimir IV Jagiellon established annual fairs and weekly markets in 1447.
+In 1516, at the request of the heir of Żelechów, King Sigismund I the Old changed the dates of fairs and market days, and established a second annual fair.
+It was a local center of trade and an important city until the Deluge (Swedish invasion).
 At that time the town was greatly devastated, and dozens of people died (also due to diseases).
 In the first half of the 17th century Jews first settled in Żelechów.
-The owners of the town changed frequently, one of them was Ignacy Wyssogota Zakrzewski - the first President of Warsaw.
+The owners of the town changed frequently, one of them was Ignacy Wyssogota Zakrzewski, the first President of Warsaw.

-After the Partitions of Poland Żelechów belonged to Austria.
-Then in the time of the Napoleonic Wars it was within the borders of the Duchy of Warsaw, and after the Congress of Vienna it was finally placed in Congress Poland, which was in fact controlled by Russia.
-Joachim Lelewel was a deputy to the Sejm from Żelechów county in years 1828 - 1831.
+After the Third Partition of Poland in 1795, Żelechów belonged to Austria.
+After the Polish victory in the Austro-Polish War of 1809, it became part of the short-lived Duchy of Warsaw, and after the duchy's dissolution at the Congress of Vienna, it was placed in Congress Poland, which was in fact controlled by Russia.
+The town saw an influx of Jews as a result of Russian discriminatory policies (see Pale of Settlement).
+Joachim Lelewel was a deputy to the Sejm from Żelechów county in years 1828–1831.
 Romuald Traugutt lived here in 1845, he served as officer of a ruff of sappers.
 During the January Uprising near Żelechów, few skirmishes took place.